-Timothy is an associate solicitor in the Criminal Defence Department at Haldanes since being admitted as a solicitor in 2015.
-Prior to his admission, he had been a paralegal and trainee solicitor at Haldanes.
+Timothy was admitted as a solicitor in 2015.
+Prior to his admission, he was a paralegal and trainee solicitor at Haldanes.

-He practices in the area of criminal defence with a focus on commercial and regulatory offences taken out by various law enforcement agencies, including the Independent Commission Against Corruption (“ICAC”), Commercial Crime Bureau of the Hong Kong Police Force (“CCB”) and the Securities & Futures Commission (“SFC”).
-Timothy is experienced in a range of criminal defence matters, including dishonest offences, driving offences, sexual offences, violence related offence, dangerous drugs related offences and immigration offences.
+Timothy specialises in criminal defence with a focus on commercial and regulatory investigations initiated by various law enforcement agencies, including the Independent Commission Against Corruption (ICAC), Commercial Crime Bureau of the Hong Kong Police Force (CCB), the Securities & Futures Commission (SFC) and the Customs and Excise Department (C&E).

-- Conducting mitigation for an individual who pleaded guilty of one count of conspiracy to deal with property known or believed to represent proceeds of an indictable offence, the property being a sum of HK$14.6 million (DCCC 701-703 & 705/2019) (consolidated);
+- Conducted mitigation for an individual who pleaded guilty to one count of conspiracy to deal with property known or believed to represent proceeds of an indictable offence, the property being a sum of HK$14.6 million (DCCC 701-703 & 705/2019) (consolidated);

 - Represented a couple who were charged with defrauding a bank of two mortgage loans, totalling HK$10 million, by using false income proof.
 Prosecution offered no evidence against the husband.
 The wife’s 2 years custodial sentence was suspended (DCCC 704/2018);